You're Gonna Make It After All

 Approximately 10 years ago, I experienced what I like to call my "Mary Tyler Moore" moment.
 I had spent the previous year adjusting to divorced life, and had recently completed my master's program.
 Those two events were pretty darn trying and exhausting, to say the least.
 Yet, I had persevered, and ended that year by purchasing my first home - a condo in the city.

 The day I actually signed the six million documents that made the condo my own, I was elated, yet still felt a little odd.
 The last house I had bought was with someone - my husband, my life partner, and also the one who would help foot the bill.
 This is a big deal when purchasing something that will take 30 years to pay off.
 Really.
 So, you can imagine my combination of joy mixed with a little bit of overwhelm and melancholy when I took my new keys, and opened the doors to my new, empty condo… all by myself.
 I thought I'd feel instant happiness when I walked through the doors.
 Instead, I felt a little "off," and perhaps a bit sad, having no one to share the newness with.
 In those first moments in the condo, I walked around its five rooms.
-With none of my stuff there (I was waiting for the movers), all I really had to do was open closets, run the water, check out the fridge and look out the window.
+With none of my stuff there and the movers at least 45 minutes out, my only options were to check out the closets, run the water, stare into the empty fridge, or look out the window.

 After a few minutes of doing this, the enormity of my solo-ness got to me.
 I needed to get out and get some fresh air.
 I decided it was a good time to explore the neighborhood.
 I grabbed my keys and a twenty dollar bill, thinking at the very least I could pick up some snacks.
 Just a block from my new place I discovered a poster shop and for some reason was drawn inside.
 Literally the second rack of posters I looked at took my breath away, for in it was a poster that captured everything I loved.
 It was a flamenco dancer on the streets of one of my favorite Spanish villages.
 The bright colors were perfect for my new condo.
 I felt I must have it, and asked the man how much it was, regretting I hadn't brought my credit card.
 It felt so perfect, I'd have paid almost anything for it.